xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 -------------------------

+We have to ravel the matter out.
+Davy had finished ravelling out his herring net.
+rift.
+Don't worry, we won't belabor this topic. -
+We would not belabor this point but only wish each to ponder it.

+**Propitiate** the gods with a **sacrifice**. -
+Bees gather **nectar** and make it into honey.
+> Nectar: a sweet liquid **secretion** that is attractive to **pollinators**

+pertinent, impertinent.
+After the impertinent way you acted, who could like you?
+Don’t you get impertinent with me!
+We have to ravel the matter out.

-This is awfully close, you could've perhaps been talked into it.
+This is **awfully** close, you could've perhaps been talked into it.

 For context, a single whale, a disgruntled competitor, or a state actor could afford this without breaking a sweat.
 so calling it unrelated to "ADA scaling" oversimplifies—its isomorphic design leverages L1 security, making it a tailored extension, not a generic L2.

-France has become too effeminate, etc., etc.
+France has become too **effeminate**, etc., etc.
-flora and fauna.
+**flora and fauna**.

 ## Week 1